Decabromodiphenyl ether: Detection in humans

 In the general population, decaBDE has been found in blood and breast milk, but at lower levels than other PBDE congeners such as 47, 99, and 153.
-An investigation carried out by the WWF detected decaBDE in blood samples from 3 of 14 ministers of health and environment of European Union countries, while (for example) PBDE-153 was found in all 14.
+A 2004 investigation carried out by the WWF detected decaBDE in blood samples from 3 of 14 ministers of health and environment of European Union countries, while (for example) PBDE-153 was found in all 14.

 Possible health effects in humans

 In 2004, ATSDR wrote "Nothing definite is known about the health effects of PBDEs in people.
 Practically all of the available information is from studies of laboratory animals.
 Animal studies indicate that commercial decaBDE mixtures are generally much less toxic than the products containing lower brominated PBDEs.
-Because of its very different toxicity, decaBDE is expected to have relatively little effect on the health of humans."
+DecaBDE is expected to have relatively little effect on the health of humans."
 Based on animal studies, the possible health effects of decaBDE in humans involve the liver, thyroid, reproductive/developmental effects, and neurological effects.